yhirose/cpp-peglib/README.md

 Cut operator
 ------------

-`↑` operator could mitigate backtrack performance problem, but has a risk to change the meaning of grammar.
+`↑` operator could mitigate the backtrack performance problem, but has a risk to change the meaning of grammar.

 ```peg
 S <- '(' ↑ P ')' / '"' ↑ P '"' / P